QuantEcon/lecture-python-intro/lectures/prob_dist.md

 When we use a larger bandwidth, the KDE is smoother.

-A suitable bandwith is the one that is not too smooth (underfitting) or too wiggly (overfitting).
+A suitable bandwidth is not too smooth (underfitting) or too wiggly (overfitting).

 #### Violin plots